hanssenstijn/backendSQLiteNode.js/README.md

 3. Mockup data - response: all the mockup data
 4. Database connection - response: all the data from both tables
 5. SQL calls - response: specific row (SELECT WHERE)
-6. SQL calls - response: combine data from tables (INNER JOIN)
+6. SQL calls - response: combine data from tables (SELECT INNER JOIN)
 7. Using Testframework - asynchronous testing
 8. Documentation of APIs